cjkoepke/genesisprotools-docs/docs/guides/getting-started/README.md

 - [Node Instructions](/requirements/#node)

 ## GPT-CLI
-The Genesis Pro Tools CLI is currently in beta, but is available to use for both the Core Theme Package installation as well as the Uno Starter Theme installation.
+The Genesis Pro Tools CLI is a tool that provides a simple interface for managing and installing Genesis Pro Tools packages.
+It unifies and automates most of the manual work that would have to be done to create initial `composer.json` and `package.json` files, and also includes helper commands for common development tasks.

+GPT-CLI is [open-source](https://github.com/cjkoepke/genesisprotools-cli) and therefore can be contributed to as users of Genesis Pro Tools see fit and choose to contribute.
+Rules for contributing are yet to be created, so stay tuned.